Nik-Zainal-Group/signature.tools.lib/README.md

 ## Command line scripts

-We provide command line scripts, which can be used instead of writing your own R code.
+We provide some command line scripts, which can be used instead of writing your own R code.
+Make sure you have installed `signature.tools.lib` before attempting to run them.
 You can find these scripts in the ```scripts``` directory.

 Currently available scripts are: